 Not favor any lawful Internet applications or content over others - city complies.

-Display network management policies in a prominent location on the service provider's web page and provide notice to customers of changes to these policies - NoaNet complies and has Master Service Agreement available at Washington Broadband's webpage and does provide notices to customers of any policy changes.
+Display network management policies in a prominent location on the service provider's web page, and provide notice to customers of changes to these policies - NoaNet complies; their Master Service Agreement is available on their web page, and they do provide notice to customers of any policy changes.

 Connect to the public Internet directly or indirectly, such that the project is not an entirely private closed network - city complies.